DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

         # == Create the user certificate ==

-        # Please change 'password' to something more secure
+        # Change 'password' to something more secure
         export PASSWORD="password"
-        # Please change 'username' to your username (please change to your azure username)
+        # Change 'username' to your username (change to your azure username)
         export USERNAME="client"

         # generate the user certificate